Cross-Gender Communication in Cyberspace

 Howevre, there are several problems with the nature of cross-gender

 interactions online.
-For example, I had noticed, in my initial forays into
+For example, I had noticed, in my initial forays

 Usenet, that relatively few women posted in most of the social newsgroups.